Cosmetic Dentist AL Daphne

 What Does A Cavity Feel Like

 Having a cavity is pretty common.
 The only condition more common than cavities and tooth decay?
 The common cold.
 It you have never experienced tooth decay, you may wonder what it feels like.
-The answer depends on the stage of decay and what food are ate.
+The answer depends on the stage of decay and what food are eaten.
 Some foods like sweets, might trigger the pain of a cavity more than others.

 How a Cavity is Formed